wiiktaru/BlogWebAppWihtNodeExpressAndEJS/README.md

 The main entry point of the application is the server.js-file

 ## Technologies used
-- Visual Studio Code
-- Node.js
-- Express.js
-- EJS
-- Body-Parser
-- jQuery
+Front-end:
 - HTML
 - CSS
+- jQUery (Framework)

+Back-end:
+- Node.js
+- Express (Framework)

+IDE:
+- Visual Studio Code